MENSY Survey Report on Menstrual Product Usage and Attitudes

 Personal Stories

-Maria from Portugal shared her experience, stating, “Switching to a menstrual cup was a game-changer for me.
+“Switching to a menstrual cup was a game-changer for me.
 Not only do I feel better about reducing waste, but I also save money in the long run.
 It took some getting used to, but now I can’t imagine going back to disposables.”

-Ana from Croatia echoed similar sentiments, “I started using reusable pads after learning about the environmental impact of disposables.
+“I started using reusable pads after learning about the environmental impact of disposables.
 It feels good to know I’m making a positive change, and they’re much more comfortable than I expected.”

-Elena from Spain highlighted the influence of peers, “My mother always used disposable products, so that’s what I started with.
+“My mother always used disposable products, so that’s what I started with.
 But after a friend introduced me to menstrual underwear, I made the switch.
 It’s been a great decision for both comfort and sustainability.”

 Menstrual Poverty

 While initial costs were not a major barrier in this survey, they are often cited in other studies.
 Menstrual poverty remains a critical issue worldwide.
-Over 500 million women and girls, nearly 25% of all menstruators, experience period poverty1.
+Over 500 million women and girls, nearly 25% of all menstruators, experience period poverty.
 Globally, at least 1 in 10 women and girls in rural areas across 12 countries did not have a private place to wash and change during their last period2.
 This lack of access to menstrual products and facilities significantly impacts their education, work, and overall health.

 Feminist Perspective